 - Gap Analysis – essentially a tightly scoped audit against best practice as applied to the processes adopted for managing the security controls for projects.
 These can either be those applied to the conduct of the overall project, or ensuring that security considerations are appropriately built into the development of project deliverables.

 - Project Assurance Support – throughout the lifecycle, appropriate input to the management, design, development and test/acceptance processes.
 This can include analysis and input to requirements definition, design review at various stages, workshop facilitation, project team training, and test plan development.
-The key here is that is more efficient establishing security principles and identifying issue early, than taking later corrective action.
+The key here is that it is more efficient establishing security principles and identifying issues early, than taking later corrective action.

 - Security Testing – an area of core competency is our security testing capability, validating the effectiveness of designed and implemented Security controls.
 This would typically address infrastructure and application layers, albeit often at different sages of development.
 Testing also confirms that controls provide the right balance between system security and operational effectiveness.
 As a minimum this usually involves testing of production systems prior to and immediately following go-live.
 In a SDLC context testing should be planned into the schedule from the early stages.

-- Training – according to the report issued by Forrester, 57% of organizations do not have effective training programs addressing security training for their developers. commissum can provide training from basic awareness of secure development issues to specific technology security training.
+- Training – according to the report issued by Forrester, 57% of organizations do not have effective training programs addressing security training for their developers.
+Commissum can provide training from basic awareness of secure development issues to specific technology security training.

 - Through-Life Support – ongoing support of systems through monitoring and update.
-Application of appropriate management frameworks for change control. commissum will provide advice or a full turnkey service as required.
+Application of appropriate management frameworks for change control.
+Commissum will provide advice or a full turnkey service as required.

 It is worth noting the documented and measured experience of Microsoft in this regard.
 Microsoft’s Trustworthy Computing SDL was introduced as a new life cycle approach that sought to embrace the critical elements of security to be embedded within the development life cycle; this was to ensure that security was appropriately considered as part of normal development.
 As a result of this initiative, it is documented that Microsoft reported 60% fewer vulnerabilities in its operating systems released in 2008 than in 2002.